mqtsuo02/melonjs-town-sample/README.md

 ## Usage

 ```
-# install grant if you don't have
+# install grunt if you don't have
 npm install -g grunt-cli

 # npm install